wevbarker/PSALTer-devel/README.md

 ## Acknowledgements

 This work was performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service ([www.csd3.cam.ac.uk](www.csd3.cam.ac.uk)), provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/T022159/1), and DiRAC funding from the Science and Technology Facilities Council ([www.dirac.ac.uk](www.dirac.ac.uk)).

+This work was also performed using the Newton server, access to which was provisioned by Will Handley.

+PSALTer was improved by many useful discussions with Jaakko Annala, Stephanie Buttigieg, Mike Hobson, Manuel Hohmann, Damianos Iosifidis, Georgios Karananas, Anthony Lasenby, Yun-Cherng Lin, Carlo Marzo, Vijay Nenmeli, Roberto Percacci, Syksy Räsänen, Cillian Rew, Claire Rigouzzo, Zhiyuan Wei, David Yallup, and Sebastian Zell.

 I am grateful for the kind hospitality of Leiden University and the [Lorentz Institute](https://www.lorentz.leidenuniv.nl/), and am supported by [Girton College, Cambridge](https://www.girton.cam.ac.uk/).